junganthonyy/wild-oasis/README.md

 # The Wild Oasis

 A mock hotel management system for employees of The Wild Oasis to manage bookings, cabins, and guests.
-Feel free to visit this page deployed here: https://the-wildest.netlify.app/dashboard
+Feel free to visit the login page deployed here: https://the-wildest.netlify.app/dashboard
+If you would like the credentials to explore, please contact me at junganthonyy@gmail.com

 ## Technology Used
 * React